Ensembl/ensembl-client/doc/architecture/decisions/0022-BLAST-input-parameters.md

 Job fails for certain combinations of gap open and extension penalties and mismatch score parameters.
 We need to implement rules for these for different blast programs.

+## Future developments

+Option to run REPEATMASKER may be added in the future.